 During that Encounter, there were faith formation talks, team meetings, prayer, Mass...
-I only went to the things where I knew that if I did not go, someone was going to notice – for example, the team meetings.
+I only went to the things where I knew that if I did not go, someone was going to notice, for example, the team meetings.
 That is where I met, Fr.
 Rafael Alonso, our Founder.
 He was in my group.
 All of the girls in my group had great things to say about the Eucharist, which I think was the theme of the Encounter.
-When they asked me what I thought, I took a cigarette out of my mouth and said, "What's the Eucharist?"
+When they asked me what I thought, I took the cigarette out of my mouth and said, "What's the Eucharist?"
 When they explained what it was to me, I did not experience any great enlightenment in the faith.
 I simply answered, "Ahhh."

 I Want You to Live Like Them